Soviet War Memorial Schönholzer Heide

 Is it wheelchair accessible?

-The memorial is designed to be accessible to all visitors.
-However, it is advisable to check the official website for specific accessibility information.
+The memorial is located in a public park, and paths are generally accessible.
+However, check the official website for specific accessibility information.

 Can I buy tickets online?

-Typically, there are no admission fees for the memorial, but check the official website for any current information regarding potential fees or special events.
+There is no entry fee for the memorial, but check the official website for any updates on visiting policies.

 Are there restrooms and cafes?